dmranck/ticketutil/read-the-docs/source/Usage.rst

 .. note::

-    For all ticketing tools the user-accessible methods return a ``ticket_content`` field, which contains a json representation of the current ticket's content with exception of RT returning list of strings.
+    For all ticketing tools the user-accessible methods return a ``ticket_content`` field, which contains a json representation of the current ticket's content.
     Access this data with ``t.ticket_content``.